 It was Cale’s arrangement which had struck such a heavy chord with the musical world.
 Very quickly other artists were knocking at the door to do their own version of ‘Hallelujah’.
 Following Jeff Buckley’s cover of the track, which had another layer of grief and otherworldliness following his untimely death, the song was covered nearly 300 times in under a decade.
 According to Cale, Cohen grew weary of his creation’s popularity.
 “He said, ‘I don’t want to hear any more new versions of ‘Hallelujah’!
 Let’s put an embargo on that!’”

 The gravity of the song’s impact on its audience cannot be underestimated.
 The track has featured in countless movies (including Shrek) as well as being a mainstay on the musical mantel of perfect poetry.
 It’s a track that still finds a home in Cale’s performances.
 “You travel a lot and you play different venues and you find different things about songs and they recreate themselves, really.”

-So while everyone will know that the song is originally Leonard Cohen’s creation, they should also know that John Cale saved it from being left in the dustbin of history.
+So while everyone will know that the song is originally Leonard Cohen’s creation, that Jeff Buckley has perhaps the most famous rendition, they should also know that John Cale saved it from being left in the dustbin of history.